Tarun193/Tarun-dev-diary/src/content/blog/post-1.md

 ## What are First-Class Functions?

 **first-class functions:** A programming language is said to have first-class functions if it treats functions as first-class citizens.
 This means that functions are treated the same way as any other entity in the programming language.
 For example, functions can be passed to other functions, returned by other functions and assigned to a variable just like other objects(int, string etc.).
-This is an important concept that helps in understanding other concepts such as closures, higher order functions, decorators and many more.
-Many languages such as `Python`, `JavaScript`, `PHP`, `lua` support first-class functions.
+This is an important concept that helps in understanding other concepts such as closures, higher-order functions, decorators and many more.
+Many languages such as `Python`, `JavaScript`, `PHP`, and `Lua` support first-class functions.

 ### Assigning function to a variable